 Marble is simply metamorphosed limestone or dolomite that has been compressed or heated deep within the earth’s crust.
 Marble contains clay minerals, micas, quartz, iron oxides, graphite, etc. These minerals give marble its characteristic colors, patterns and veining.

 Marble is softer than granite since it is made mostly of calcite.
-Marble is more susceptible to chips and scratches than granite.
+Marble is more susceptible to stains, chips and scratches than granite.